Nineveh HackTheBox Write-Up

 - Enumerating the system, we found only one image in the

-directory, so we tried listing its content withstrings
+secure_notesdirectory, so we tried listing its content withstringsand discovered theid_rsaof the user amrois.

 PORT KNOCKING